Hypomagnesemia

 Phosphate depletion can also increase urinary magnesium excretion, through a mechanism that is not clear.

 No single hormone has been implicated in the control of renal magnesium reabsorption.
 In experimental studies, a number of hormones have been shown to alter magnesium transport in the TAL.
 These include PTH, calcitonin, glucagon, arginine vasopressin (AVP), and the beta-adrenergic agonists, all of which are coupled to adenylate cyclase in the TAL.
 Postulated mechanisms include an increase in luminal positive voltage (via activation of basolateral membrane chloride conductance and NKCC2) and an increase in paracellular permeability (possibly by the phosphorylation of paracellular pathway proteins).
-It is not known if these effects have an important role in normal magnesium hemostasis.
+Whether these effects have an important role in normal magnesium hemostasis remains unknown.

 Related metabolic abnormalities

-Hypokalemia is a common event in patients with hypomagnesemia, occurring in 40-60% of cases.[1]
-This is partly due to underlying disorders that cause magnesium and potassium losses, including diuretic therapy and diarrhea.
+Hypokalemia is common in patients with hypomagnesemia, occurring in 40-60% of cases.
+[1] This is partly due to underlying disorders that cause magnesium and potassium losses, including diuretic therapy and diarrhea.

 The mechanism for hypomagnesemia-induced hypokalemia relates to the intrinsic biophysical properties of renal outer medullary K (ROMK) channels mediating K+ secretion in the TAL and the distal nephron.
 ROMK channels represent the first (Kir1.1) of 7 subfamilies making up the 2-transmembrane segment inward-rectifier potassium channel family.
 The channels are designated as inward rectifiers because they have a greater inward conductance of potassium ions than they do an outward conductance of them at negative membrane potentials (if external and internal K+ concentrations are equivalent).[28]

 The mechanism for this differential conductance results from the binding and subsequent cytoplasmic blocking of the outward K+ movement through the inward-rectifier conduction pathway by cytoplasmic magnesium and polyamines.
 A reduction in intracellular magnesium (in the absence of polyamines) results in the loss of inward rectification, thus causing the greater outward conductance of K+ ions through the channel pore.
-Therefore, a decrease in intracellular magnesium concentration in the TAL and collecting duct cells results in increased K+ secretion through the ROMK channels.
+Therefore, a decrease in intracellular magnesium concentration in the thick ascending limb of Henle (TAL) and collecting duct cells results in increased K+ secretion through the ROMK channels.

 Evidence also suggests that this wasting may be due to a hypomagnesemia-induced decline in adenosine triphosphate (ATP) and the subsequent removal of ATP inhibition of the ROMK channels responsible for secretion in the TAL and collecting duct.